 - Childhood Friend: Rabbi Grodner was the Altmans' childhood friend, and he spent most of his childhood hanging out at their house.
 When they all reunite as adults, he still spends most of his time there, though gets very annoyed whenever the family refers to him by his Embarrassing Nickname.

 - Cool Big Sis: Wendy seems to be the only one of his siblings Phillip actually looks up to.

 - The Dutiful Son: Paul, who stayed in town and joined the family business.
 He's understandably pissed off when Phillip announces that he wants to run the business with him.

-- Embarrassing Nickname: Rabbi Grodner's Berserk Button is having anyone say his, "Boner".
-Notably, his actual last name is said maybe once in the movie, every other time he's called Boner
+- Embarrassing Nickname: Rabbi Grodner's Berserk Button is having anyone call him "Boner".
+Notably, his actual last name is said maybe once in the movie, every other time he's called Boner.

 - Only Child Syndrome: Penny confesses that she can't really relate to the Altman's various hang-ups because she's an only child.
 Judd thinks that sounds wonderful.